skttl/konstrukt-documentation/advanced/repositories.md

 # Repositories

 Repositories are used by Konstrukt to access the entity data stores.
-By default, collections will use a generic built in PetaPoco repository however you can define your own repository implementation should you wish to store your entities via an alternative strategy.
+By default, collections will use a generic built in NPoco repository however you can define your own repository implementation should you wish to store your entities via an alternative strategy.

 ## Defining a repository